Have Questions? We have Answers!

 You will only be assigned a job for the hours your student is attending co-op.
 You will be placed in a job.
 If there is something specific that you do not want to do (i.e. you have a bad back and are unable to move tables, etc.) then you can email a note to the registrar.

 WCHC has 2 fourteen week sessions.
-Fall: September-December; Mid-Winter: February-May.
+Fall: September-December and Mid-Winter: February-May.

 No. But we do believe in the Bible and are Christians.
 Read our Statement of Faith in the Handbook.

 Yes!
-Right now we have 15 kids that are ages 2-3.
-We also have classes every hour for 3 year olds and a couple of hours of classes for 2 year olds!
+Right now we have quite a few kids that are ages 2-3.
+We also have classes during several hours for 3 year olds and have a toddler play class available for littles.

 No, you do not have to be a Christian to attend.
 We welcome anyone who would like to join us.
 We do have a Doctrinal Statement that serves as authority over the co-op.
 If you are not a Christian, but would like to attend, please know that all decisions and actions taken by the co-op will be from a Biblical worldview.
 Those attending must adhere to those guidelines.

-Cara Dywer has been attending the co-op for a year.
+Cara Dywer has attended the co-op in the past.
 She is also not a Christian.
 Here are her thoughts on attending the co-op!

 We assumed that our beliefs and values would be scrutinized by such a Christian based environment.
 I have since realized how hypocritical that assumption was.